9 Sustainable Running Shoes – Run Like The World Depends On It

 Merrell works with global partners committed to humane, safe, and ethical working conditions.

-Suppliers comply with international labor standards and parent company Wolverine Worldwide’s Code of Conduct.
+Suppliers must comply with parent company Wolverine Worldwide’s Code of Conduct.

 Carbon commitments & green practices: